Symptom checker

 Breastfed infant stool is highly variable.
 Most of what alarms new parents is completely normal.

-After around 6 weeks, breastfed infants can go from several dirty nappies per day to once every several days or even less — this is entirely normal and not constipation.
-As long as baby is well and stools are soft when they come, no intervention is needed.
-Formula-fed infants tend to have more regular, firmer stools.
+After around 6 weeks, breastfed infants can go from several dirty nappies per day to once every several days or even less — entirely normal.
+As long as baby is well and stools are soft, no intervention is needed.

 Black / dark green